What Are Medicare’s Biggest Challenges Today & Why

 Medicare’s Biggest Challenges Today from Medicare Industry Experts

 Applying for Medicare for the first time can be challenging.
 For most, employer coverage is what is they use before receiving Medicare.

 Employer benefits can be different than the plans available through Medicare.

 While some can get a Medicare Group plan through an employer, most do not have that option.

-Either way, talking with someone who understands Medicare, the different plans available and what you need from a plan, is your best option.
+Either way, talking with someone who understands Medicare, the different plans available, and what you need from a policy, is your best option.

 Here’s what other industry experts had to say.

 “Applying for Medicare is highly complicated by the deluge of marketing that comes from Medicare Advantage plans beginning months before eligibility.
 The plan marketing is not balanced with solid information about traditional Medicare, an option that may fit prospective enrollees better than managed care.” – William A. Dombi – President of the National Association for Home Care & Hospice

 Many people find complications with Medicare, especially for people who have had employer benefits for most of their lives.
 Working with an agent that subsidizes multiple companies is beneficial to prospective enrollees.

 Having some additional coverage allows the beneficiary to minimize financial risk.
 With Medicare only, there is no out of pocket maximum, leaving people underinsured.